Integrating Density Functional Theory with Deep Neural Networks for Accurate Voltage Prediction in Alkali-Metal-Ion

-In addition to the DNN model, we trained several traditional regression-based machine learning models, including Random Forest Regressor (RFR), Support Vector Regression (SVR), and Gradient Boosting Regressor (GBR), to predict the average voltage of battery materials.
-Figure \ref{fig:fig_33} illustrates the performance of these models in both training and testing phases, with corresponding coefficient of determination R$^{2}$ and MSE values.
-Among the evaluated models, RFR achieved the highest predictive accuracy on the test dataset, yielding a R$^{2}$ value of 0.813.
+In addition to the DNN model, we trained several traditional regression-based machine learning models, including random forest regression (RFR), support vector regression (SVR), and gradient booster regression (GBR), to predict the average voltage of battery materials.
+Figure \ref{fig:fig_33} illustrates the performance of these models in the training and testing phases, with the corresponding coefficient of determination R$^{2}$ and the MSE values.
+Among the models evaluated, RFR achieved the highest predictive accuracy on the test dataset, yielding a R$^{2}$ value of 0.813.
 Despite the relatively strong performance of the RFR model compared to SVR and GBR, it was outperformed by the DNN model, as shown in \ref{fig:fig_3}(b).
-The DNN model, implemented using the PyTorch framework, demonstrated superior generalization capability, capturing complex nonlinear relationships in the dataset more effectively.
-Notably, while traditional machine learning models rely on manually engineered features and predefined structures, deep learning approaches leverage hierarchical feature extraction, allowing for improved representation learning.
+The DNN model, implemented using the PyTorch framework, demonstrated a superior generalization capability, capturing complex nonlinear relationships in the dataset more effectively.
+In particular, while traditional machine learning models rely on manually engineered features and predefined structures, deep learning approaches leverage hierarchical feature extraction, allowing for improved representation learning.
 The significantly higher predictive accuracy of the DNN model underscores its effectiveness in voltage prediction tasks for battery materials, particularly when dealing with high-dimensional feature spaces.